2TIN-CloudServices1/CloudToDoApp/README.md

 # PXL 3 tier web application sample app
-This repo contains 3 branches.
-The `main` branch has the app running on a mongoDB database.
-The branch `dynamo-db` uses AWS dynamoDB as a database.
-The branch `sequelize` has the app running on a MySQL database.
+This repo contains 4 branches.
+The main branch has the app running on a mongoDB database.
+The branch dynamo-db uses AWS dynamoDB as a database.
+The branch sequelize has the app running on a MySQL database.
+The branch serverless contains some lambda functions that can be combined with an AWS API gateway to setup a serverless backend architecture in combination with DynamoDB.

 ## frontend
 Angular 12